Week 1: Genome Analytics

 Before we begin working with Nextflow, we will need to install it.
 For this, we will be using Conda to create an environment where we just have Nextflow (and its direct dependencies) installed.
 For all project work in this class, you will need to remember to activate this environment as soon as you begin.

-Following the practices recommended here, we will be creating this conda environment directly from a YML file and this file will be version controlled and included in the analysis repository.
+Following the practices recommended here, we will create our conda environment directly from a version controlled YML file.
 Using VSCode, navigate to the envs/ directory, open a new file and name it base_env.yml.
-Below see an example of these YML files should look like when used to create conda environments:
+Below see an example of what these YML files should look like when used to create conda environments:

 name: name_of_env